Mount Timpanogos Utah Temple: Announcement

 The temple was announced by Gordon B. Hinckley, then a counselor in the First Presidency, in general conference on October 3, 1992.
 The location, on land in American Fork previously used as a church welfare farm, was announced at the following conference six months later.
 The temple overlooks the cities of American Fork, Pleasant Grove, Cedar Hills, Highland and Alpine as well as nearby Utah Lake.
 Mount Timpanogos, the peak from which the temple gets its name, and the Wasatch Mountains serve as a backdrop.

 Ground was broken for the temple a year after its announcement.
 Approximately 12,000 people gathered on the site for the ceremony.
 During the services, the location of the Madrid Spain Temple was announced.

 Twenty-thousand people attended a ceremony as the angel Moroni statue was lifted to its resting place on the 190 ft spire of the temple in July 1995.
 Once the statue was in place, the attendees broke into applause and then spontaneously began to sing The Spirit of God.

-After constructon was completed, 679,217 people toured the temple during the six weeks (August 10 – September 21, 1996) of its public open house.
+After construction was completed, 679,217 people toured the temple during the six weeks (August 10 – September 21, 1996) of its public open house.
 More than 800 children's choirs, made up from nearly every ward and branch in the temple district, performed near the front entrance to the temple at least once during the open house.